ReluctantHacker/notes/physics/satelliteNotes.md

     * **Jason-3**: Monitors sea surface height and ocean circulation.

 # Satellite's Orbit
 Satellite's orbit follows physics, which is **Kepler's Planet Motion** here.(We don't use relativity here because most satellites's speed is small enough compare to speed of light.)

+Generally, after launch, a satellite should and would keep their own orbit the same.
+This is physics, and also is the goal of satellite.
+Every satellite has their own certain task.
+The stable orbit is good for tracking and maintain the task.

-In Space Engineering/Celestial Mechanics, people use **Orbit Elements** to uniquely identify a specific orbit.
+To describe their stable orbit, in Space Engineering/Celestial Mechanics, people use **Orbit Elements** to uniquely identify a specific orbit.
 These elements are considered in two-body systems using a Kepler orbit.

 Keplerian elements
 ------------------